UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 Each archival collection managed by UAlbany Libraries MUST have a collection identifier that is unique within Special Collections & Archives.

 Each collection identifier must start with a two to four character prefix from this set: "apap", "ger", "mss", or "ua".
-	* Prefixs MUST be lower case.
+	* Prefixes MUST be lower case.
 	* This prefix denoting the relevant collecting area.
 Collections within the Modern Political Archive, as well as the National Death Penalty Archive use the legacy "apap" code.

 Each collection identifier MUST have a three digit sequential number directly following the prefix.
 University Archives collections starting with the `ua` prefix MAY also have a period (`.`) and a second three digit sequential number.